Lawrence Walford

 Lawrence (Larry) Walford is a British television producer and director.

 Walford's film Catching The Tax Dodgers was described by The Guardian as "a nuanced piece of storytelling, peppered with fascinating human anthropology, a surprising, fascinating piece of television, full of unexpected wonder."

 His company FORM Films won the Royal Television Society Award for Best Factual Series for The Boats that Built Britain.

+In 2025 he launched the independent production company Creation Content.
+The company focuses on unscripted factual and entertainment programming designed for both traditional broadcasters and digital platforms.
+Creation Content secured early development projects with Channel 4 and the BBC and has positioned itself at the intersection of linear television, streaming and creator-led content.